souzatrixie/souzatrixie/README.md

     <span>Beatriz de Souza</span>
 </h1>

 <p align="justify">Applicaiton Developer from Campinas-SP, Brazil, graduating at Computer Science.
-I'm currently working at IBM, with hyperautomation - RPA.
+I'm currently working at TR.
 <br>
  Passionate about and technology, some of my hobbies are indie and story mode games, watching and reading.
 <br>